baez/algorithms-ds/README.md

 ✅ **Graphs (Adjacency Matrix & List)**
 ✅ **Heaps & Hash Tables**

-## 🤝 Contributions
-Contributions are welcome!
-If you’d like to improve the code, fix a bug, or add a new algorithm, feel free to open a **pull request**.
-Please check the [CONTRIBUTING.md](CONTRIBUTING.md) for guidelines.

 ## 📜 License
 This project is licensed under **Apache 2.0 License**.

+## Contact
+For any questions or discussions, feel free to reach out via GitHub Issues or submit a pull request!